mricaud/xml-utilities/README.md

 # xml-utilities
-A set of xml utilities, like xslt common tools etc.
+A set of XML utilities, like XSLT common tools etc.

 ### get-xml-file-static-dependency-tree.xsl

-This xslt takes any xml based input and generates an XML ouptut that shows all *static* xml dependencies (inclusions) as a tree:
+This XSLT takes any XML based input and generates an XML ouptut that shows all *static* XML dependencies (inclusions) as a tree:

 ```xml
 <file name="input.xsl" abs-uri="file:/.../input.xsl" _version="3.0">